By Al Torres

 The biggest issue with events is the signal versus noise issue or, as I like to say, whose hand should you be shaking while you’re there.
 Dreamforce has over 175,000 attendees but not all of them will be your ideal customer.
 Why waste your precious time pursuing them at an event?

-By creating a target list of attendees based on the unifying goals, teams can focus their efforts only on what matters instead of trying to reach out to everyone attending.
+By creating a targeted list of attendees based on the unifying goals, teams can focus their efforts only on what matters instead of trying to reach out to everyone attending.

 Creating a list of target companies and attendees will save your team frustrations on solving the ‘who should I be talking to’ problem while creating larger increased revenue opportunities by catching up with current clients or focusing on likely-to-convert prospects and leads.